 Interest rate risk results from movements of interest rates, either upwards or downwards, and a mismatch in the duration of assets and liabilities.
 Interest rates are highly sensitive to many factors, including governmental, monetary and tax policies, domestic and international economic and political considerations, fiscal deficits, trade surpluses or deficits, regulatory requirements and other factors beyond the control of the Group.
-The value of the Group's liabilities in respect of certain products, notably annuities, varies as interest rates fluctuate.
+The value of the Group's liabilities with respect to certain products, notably annuities, varies as interest rates fluctuate.
 While the value of fixed income assets and derivatives is also affected by fluctuations in interest rates, the impact of such fluctuations on assets and liabilities may be different due to factors such as differences in volume and duration.
 Furthermore, interest rates of different maturities can also fluctuate relative to each other.
 This results in a steepening or flattening of the yield curve.
 This may have a material adverse effect on the Group's revenues, results and financial condition.

 A significant risk for the Group is the relatively low interest rate environment resulting in lower reinvestment income.
+A high inflation, high interest rate risk environment with low economic growth will result in a lower reported solvency position and higher required liquidity.
+The risk to interest rate developments is amongst others a result of the ultimate forward rate (UFR), since under Solvency II life liabilities are discounted with a curve including the UFR.
+Assets are valued at market value which implies valuation on an economic curve excluding UFR.
+Therefore, an increase in interest rates could impact assets more than liabilities and the use of the UFR (4.2%) in the calculation of the Market Value Liability influences the reported interest rate sensitivity of a.s.r.
 The Group uses derivative instruments such as interest rate swaps and swaptions to mitigate its exposure to interest rate volatility.
 Any mismatch between the interest rate used for discounting the liabilities and the hedged interest rate could render the hedge unsuccessful and expose the Group to unexpected losses and volatility in results.